peterfeifanchen/Website/_drafts/2018-7-12-paper-review-rfind.markdown

 The function s(t) is the transmitted waveform.
-Mathematically, this contains the information that we wish to transmit (modulation), and pulse-shaping (on transmit) or matched filtering (on receive- thepaper will mention this later).
+Mathematically, this contains the information that we wish to transmit (modulation), and pulse-shaping (on transmit) or matched filtering (on receive - the paper will mention this later).
 The modulation transforms bits into symbols (e.g. MQAM).
-These symbols are then sent one by one to be pulse-shaper which modifies the signal such that 1) it meets the signals bandwidth limitations and 2) protect it against intersymbol interference when it convolutes with the transmission channel h(t).
+These symbols are then sent one by one to the pulse-shaper which modifies the signal such that 1) it meets the signals bandwidth limitations and 2) protect it against intersymbol interference when it convolutes with the transmission channel h(t).